Diseases & Conditions

 The tips of longer fingers tend to be injured more often because they are last to escape from harm's way.

-If you have injured your finger, do the following as you are preparing to see your doctor:
+If you have injured your finger, do the following as you are preparing to go to the emergency room or see your doctor:

-- Clean the injury, if possible, and cover it with a lightly compressive sterile dressing to minimize bleeding and protect the injured finger.
+- Clean the injury with clean water or saline solution, if possible, and cover it with a lightly compressive sterile dressing to minimize bleeding and protect the injured finger.

-- Elevate the injured hand to minimize swelling.
+- Elevate the injured hand so that it is higher than your heart to minimize swelling.

 - Immobilize the affected hand and wrist with a short splint.